FichteFoll/resumeback/docs/source/index.rst

-The *traditional* way of using a function like ``ask_for_user_input`` would be to define a function of some way, either as a clojure or using ``functools.partial`` so that we can preserve the state we already accumulated prior to executing said function.
+The *traditional* way of using a function like ``ask_for_user_input`` would be to define a function of some way, either as a closure or using ``functools.partial`` so that we can preserve the state we already accumulated prior to executing said function.

 For example like so::